suba-muthu/photo_gallery/README.md

-about the project:
+## About the project

-    In this project use flexbox to build a responsive photo gallery.
+* In this project use flexbox to build a responsive photo gallery.

-    Flexbox helps you design your webpage so that it looks good on any screen.
+* Flexbox helps you design your webpage so that it looks good on any screen.

-Tool used: html and css
+## Tool used:

-production Link: photo-gallery-plum-gamma.vercel.app
+HTML
+CSS

+## Learning

+* header element - represent at the top of your html.
+* text-transform : uppercase - It is used to transform all characters in uppercase.
+* In this project used to flexbox in build a photo gallary.
+* ::after - It is a pseudo selector.it used to add the content to after the selected element.
+* gap property - defines gap between rows and columns in flexbox.
+    gap: 16px;
+* object-fit - It is used to resized the image.
+    object-fit: cover;